TheBIMsider/IFC.js_Crash_Course/README.md

 🧠 Advanced IFC internals with web-ifc.

-The course takes you through 6 main section, and this is where I will store my final section exercise.
+The course takes you through 6 main sections, and this is where I will store my final section exercise.

 - 01 **HTML:** No section exercise